USS Colorado (ACR-7)

-The second USS Colorado (ACR-7/CA-7), also referred to as "Armored Cruiser No. 7", and later renamed Pueblo, was a United States Navy Pennsylvania-class armored cruiser.
-She was the second US Navy ship named Colorado, and the first to be named after the state of Colorado.
+The USS Colorado (ACR-7), also referred to as "Armored Cruiser No. 7", and renamed USS Pueblo (CA-7) in 1916, was a United States Navy Pennsylvania-class armored cruiser.
+She was the second US Navy ship named Colorado, and the first to be named after the State of Colorado.
 The first, Colorado, was named for the Colorado River.

 Construction

 Colorado was laid down on 25 April 1901, by William Cramp & Sons, Philadelphia, and launched two years later on 25 April 1903.
 She was sponsored by Miss C. M. Peabody, the daughter of the Governor of Colorado, James H. Peabody; and commissioned on 19 January 1905.

 Service history

 Pre-World War I

 Colorado sailed on her shakedown cruise down the east coast to Target Bay, Culebra Island, Puerto Rico, to train in Caribbean waters, reaching Culebra, on 24 March 1905.
 Following the shakedown, she joined Division Four, Cruiser Squadron, Atlantic Fleet, at Provincetown, Massachusetts, on 14 May.
 Colorado took part in the preliminary test of Dewey, a steel floating dry dock near Solomons Island, Maryland, from 23 to 24 June 1905.

 Colorado participated in a fleet problem in the Caribbean, from 10 January–17 April 1906.
 Captain Kennedy died while the armored cruiser maneuvered at sea.
 He was buried ashore at Guantánamo Bay, Cuba, and Lieutenant Commander Joseph L. Jayne, assumed command of the ship on 12 April 1906.

 President Roosevelt held a Presidential Naval Review of a number of ships including Colorado, Florida, USS Indiana (BB-1), Truxtun, and transport Yankee at Oyster Bay, New York, from 2–4 September 1906.
 Colorado then sailed for duty on the Asiatic Station, on 7 September 1906.
 After cruising to Japan and China to represent American interests in the Far East, she returned to San Francisco, on 27 September 1907, for exercises along the Californian and Mexican coasts, in the Hawaiian Islands, and off Central and South America.

 The running aground of Colorado on 15 August 1908, lead to the upgrading and improvements of lighthouses in Puget Sound.
 On 26 August 1909, one of her launches had a minor collision with the ferry City of Seattle, between West Seattle and Seattle, with minor damage.
 She served again in the Far East, from September 1909 – February 1910.

 Ceremonial visits and receptions for dignitaries highlighted the next two years, and from November 1911 – July 1912, Colorado returned to the Far East for duty.
 Between August and November, she sailed to land and support expeditionary troops at Corinto, Nicaragua, then patrolled Mexican waters until placed in reduced commission at Puget Sound Navy Yard on 17 May 1913.

 Once more in full commission on 9 February 1915, she sailed as the flagship of the Pacific Reserve Fleet, patrolling in Mexican waters and observing and keeping in touch with interned merchant ships during the revolution.
 She returned to reserve status on 26 September 1915.